Home Office Lighting Guide

 In the age of the internet, more and more people are working from home.
 Employers these days also tend to offer more flexible solutions to issues like childcare, for example, and this contributes to the growing trend of working from home that saw almost 14% of the workforce doing some or all of their work from home in 2014.

-If you are going to work from home you need a dedicated work space in your house.
+If you are going to work from home you need a dedicated work space in your house and reliable office lights.
 Working in your living room or bedroom is not only too distracting but can also lead to problems when you try to disassociate yourself from your work at the end of the day.
 What you need is a home office that is separate from the living space that you use to relax in.

 Your home office would ideally be a room on its own, although if you lack the space then you can improvise by having a desk or table that you use only for your work.
 Your home office should be a clean, organised space and lighting is very important.
 You are aiming to create a space to work which is comfortable and keeps the inspiration coming.